MicroEJ/docs/VEEPortingGuide/vgLowLevel.rst

    MicroVG Simulator Abstraction Layer API

-The Simulator's four VG engines are grouped in a :ref:`Front Panel extension <section_ui_simulation>`.
+The Simulator's five VG engines are grouped in a :ref:`Front Panel extension <section_ui_simulation>`.

 .. note:: The current implementation is built-in in the VG Pack and is only compatible with the i.MX RT595 MCU (see :ref:`VG Pack note<pack_vg>`).